oxu2/oxu2.github.io/_pages/about.md

 Prior to that, I earned an M.S. in Statistics from the University of Wisconsin–Madison, following a B.S. in Mathematics from Southeast University.

 My research interests lie in Machine Learning and Computer Vision.
-Specifically, I focus on Generative AI, Vision–Language Models (LVLMs), and Active Learning.
+Specifically, I focus on Generative AI, Large Vision–Language Models, and Active Learning.

 My Chinese name is 徐鸥旸.